Derek Lyle: Peterhead

 On 29 June 2018, Lyle signed a one-year contract with Scottish League Two club Peterhead.
-On 11 August 2018, Lyle scored his first goal for the Blue Toon versus Albion Rovers in a 4-0 victory at Coatbridge, scoring the club's second goal in the 60th minute.
-On 27 October 2018, Lyle scored the Blue Toons decisive two goals at Broadwood versus Clyde in a 3-1 win.
+On 11 August 2018, Lyle scored his first goal for the Blue Toon versus Albion Rovers in a 4–0 victory at Coatbridge, scoring the club's second goal in the 60th minute.
+On 27 October 2018, Lyle scored the Blue Toons decisive two goals at Broadwood versus Clyde in a 3–1 win.

-On 4 May 2019, Lyle played the final eleven minutes as the Blue Toon secured the Scottish League Two title with a 2-0 win versus Queen's Park at Hampden.
+On 4 May 2019, Lyle played the final eleven minutes as the Blue Toon secured the Scottish League Two title with a 2–0 win versus Queen's Park at Hampden.
 On 24 June 2019, Lyle signed an extension to his contract with the Blue Toon until May 2020.
-Lyle signed another one-year deal to remain with the Blue Toon for the 2020-21 season, to play past his 40th birthday in February 2021.
-On 9 May 2021, Lyle extended his stay with the Balmoor club until the end of the 2021-22 season, to play past his 41st birthday in February 2022.
+Lyle signed another one-year deal to remain with the Blue Toon for the 2020–21 season, to play past his 40th birthday in February 2021.
+On 9 May 2021, Lyle extended his stay with the Balmoor club until the end of the 2021–22 season, to play past his 41st birthday in February 2022.

-On 30 April 2022, Lyle replaced Payne in the 73rd minute versus Airdrieonians at the Excelsior Stadium, in the Blue Toon's final league match of the 2021-22 season, to seemingly end his 23-year playing career.
+On 30 April 2022, Lyle replaced Payne in the 73rd minute versus Airdrieonians at the Excelsior Stadium, in the Blue Toon's final league match of the 2021–22 season, to seemingly end his 23-year playing career.

-Open Goal Broomhill
+Broomhill

-After Simon Ferry was appointed manager of Open Goal Broomhill during the 2022 close season, he then persuaded his former Blue Toon team-mate, Lyle to be his assistant and also remain as a registered player, to postpone his retirement from the game.
+After Simon Ferry was appointed manager of Broomhill during the 2022 close season, he persuaded his former Blue Toon team-mate, Lyle to be his assistant manager and also remain as a registered player and to postpone his retirement from the game.

-On 6 August 2022, Lyle scored one goal in the club's 3-2 win versus Berwick Rangers in the Lowland League.
+On 6 August 2022, Lyle scored one goal in the club's 3–2 win versus Berwick Rangers in the Lowland League.
 He is the first player to have scored a goal in the top five tiers of Scottish Football.